How To Strengthen Your Teeth

 - Use a medium-bristled toothbrush to brush your teeth twice a day.

-- Always position your toothbrush at 45-degree angle to the gum, and use short, gentle, and decisive strokes in a circular motion.
+- Always position your toothbrush at a 45-degree angle to the gum, and use short, gentle, and decisive strokes in a circular motion.

 - For thorough teeth cleaning, brush them for at least 2 minutes.